On the Convergence Theory of Pipeline Gradient-based Analog In-memory Training: Convergence Wall-clock Analysis

-\begin{assumption}[Normalized feature] The feature is normalized, i.e. $\|x\|=1, \forall x\in\ccalX$. \end{assumption} \begin{assumption}[Activation function] All activation function $g^\spp{m}(\cdot)$, $m\in[M]$, is (i) Lipschitz continuous, i.e. $\|g^\spp{m}(z)-g^\spp{m}(z')\|\le L_{g,0}\|z-z'\|$; (ii) smooth, i.e. $\|\nabla g^\spp{m}(z)-\nabla g^\spp{m}(z')\|\le L_{g,1}\|z-z'\|$; (iii) centered, i.e. $g(0)=0$. \end{assumption} The conditions (i) and (ii) in Assumption \ref{assumption:g-Lip} hold for many activation functions like Sigmoid and Tanh functions, while (iii) can be achieved by adding an offset mapping before the activation function if there is a point $x$ such that $g(x)=0$. \begin{assumption}[Loss function] The loss $\ell(\cdot, \cdot)$ is smooth with respective the first input, i.e. $\|\nabla_{1}\ell(y_1, y)-\nabla_{1}\ell(y_2, y)\|\le L_{\ell,1}\|y_1-y_2\|, \forall y_1, y_2, y$; lower bounded, i.e. $\ell(y_1, y_2)\ge f^*, \forall y_1, y_2$. \end{assumption} Note that the lower bounded loss implies the lower boundness of the objectives as well, i.e. $f(W;\xi)\ge f^*$, $\forall W\in\reals^D, x\in\ccalX$.
-Aside from the assumptions, to avoid saturation during training, we also need proper scaling so that the saturation degree of the AIMC accelerators is bounded. \begin{assumption}[Bounded Saturation] There exists a positive constant $W_{\max}<\tau$ such that all the weight $W^\spp{m}_k$, $m\in[M]$ is $\ell_\infty$ norm bounded, i.e., $\|W^\spp{m}_k\|_\infty\le W_{\max} < \tau, \forall k\in[K]$.
-The ratio $W_{\max}/\tau$ is referred to as saturation degree. \end{assumption} Assumption \ref{assumption:W-bounded} requires the AIMC accelerators to have a sufficiently large active region to represent weights.
-Besides, on digital devices, the trainable weights always remain bounded in a small neighborhood of the initialization points during training \citep{oymak2019overparameterized, liu2022loss, zou2019improved}, especially for overparameterized networks.
-Given $W_{\max}$ is sufficiently large to include this neighborhood, Assumption \ref{assumption:W-bounded} holds.
-While it is possible to prove this assumption, we adopt it to make our results more concise and to focus on revealing the key insights on the effect of pipeline training.
+\begin{assumption}[Unbiasness and bounded variance] The stochastic gradient is unbiased and has bounded variance $\sigma^2$. \end{assumption} \begin{assumption}[Normalized feature] The feature is normalized, i.e. $\|x\|=1, \forall x\in\ccalX$. \end{assumption} \begin{assumption}[Activation function] All activation functions are (i) Lipschitz continuous, i.e. $\|g^\spp{m}(z)-g^\spp{m}(z')\|\le L_{g,0}\|z-z'\|$; (ii) smooth, i.e. $\|\nabla g^\spp{m}(z)-\nabla g^\spp{m}(z')\|\le L_{g,1}\|z-z'\|$; (iii) centered, i.e. $g(0)=0$. \end{assumption} The conditions (i) and (ii) in Assumption \ref{assumption:g-Lip} hold for many activation functions like Sigmoid, Tanh, or smoothed ReLU functions, while (iii) can be achieved by adding an offset mapping before the activation function if there is a point $x$ such that $g(x)=0$.